 Commute and daily travel

 Residents on the side of town served by Providence Street will face a detour for approximately four to five months during active construction.
-The one-way Cemetery Street routing (per the engineering recommendation currently under evaluation) adds approximately 19 minutes per trip for the most-affected addresses.
+The one-way Cemetery Street routing (per the engineering recommendation) adds approximately 19 minutes per trip for the most-affected addresses — estimated at 150 to 200 households on streets south of the bridge including Ashkins Drive, Cemetery Street, Colonial Drive, Puffer Drive, Eldridge Road, Lundvall Road, Quissett Road, Gaskill Street, King Philip, Massasoit Way, Swandale, and portions of Providence Street.
 This applies every time residents leave and return — not just once a day — and represents a significant cumulative impact over the construction period.

 Emergency services

-Emergency vehicle routing is an active consideration in the detour plan review.
-Fire Chief Bangma has publicly stated that two-way traffic on Cemetery Street would create "blind" left turns and delay emergency vehicle returns to the Mendon fire station due to limited sight distance at Hartford Avenue East.
-This concern is a factor the Select Board is weighing in its evaluation of the one-way versus two-way options.
+Chief Bangma has also publicly stated that two-way traffic on Cemetery Street would create "blind" left turns and delay emergency vehicle returns to the station due to limited sight distance at Hartford Avenue East.

 School buses